The Tick (2001 TV series): Cancellation

 Concerns regarding the show's time slot, where it aired against popular shows like Survivor: Africa and NBC's Must See TV lineup, were manifested in early 2002 when The Tick was canceled after eight of the nine episodes had aired.
 According to Patrick Warburton, The Tick performed poorly because Fox did not own the series as they did The Bernie Mac Show and 24, and therefore rarely promoted it.
 Warburton added that despite fan and critical praise, the high production costs further discouraged FOX from giving The Tick a chance.
 The costs were increased by overtime pay due to a shortened filming schedule.
 This comprised a six- or seven-day shooting of each episode shortened to five days.
 Warburton has repeatedly criticized FOX's mismanagement of the series, reiterating that the network "apparently didn't have a clue."

+Edlund later developed a new live-action adaptation of The Tick, which premiered on Amazon Prime Video in 2016.
+Sonnenfeld and Josephson once again served as executive producers, joined by Warburton as a producer.
+Warburton was originally due to reprise his role, but the part was recast at Amazon's request with Peter Serafinowicz.